Last Updated on

 If you get tickled seeing high customer review ratings, then be prepared to wee in your pants.
 The most expensive Simmons’ we have reviewed also happens to have the highest reviewer input online out of all of Simmons’ binoculars.

 As the most talked about binoculars from the low budget manufacturer, this was the easiest bino to pick for an in-depth review.
 As you could say, it was a no-brainer.

 Is it worthy of its rating?
-As the most expensive Simmons bino at about $100 online, let’s pick it apart piece by piece to really get to know what makes it worthy of your extra pennies in the following Q&A.
+As the most expensive Simmons binocular at about $100 online, let’s pick it apart piece by piece to really get to know what makes it worthy of your extra pennies in the following Q&A.